ligreman/kafhe/protected/extensions/yiidebugtb/README.markdown

 to get info about PHP environment, application, queries logs, benchmarking with a simple little toolbar at the top of the page.

-It is a recreated Symfony's developer toolbar.
-First idea and very first implementation was my, but this version mostly implemented by Eduard Kuleshov.

 #Usage

 ##Requirements